Danish0929x/Guvi/README.md

 User Authencation using PHP with SQL (Login credential) and Mongodb(Profile details).

-- Register page - Where user can register by giving basic details, server will check the email if not already exist, It will save [Email, Number, Name] in Mongodb and [Email and password] in SQL.
+- **Register page** - Where user can register by giving basic details, server will check the email if not already exist, It will save [Email, Number, Name] in Mongodb and [Email and password] in SQL.
 Email will act as key.
-- Login page - Where user can login and Redis will help to response if already same request appears.
+- **Login page** - Where user can login and Redis will help to response if already same request appears.
 It will redirect to profile page if credentials are correct.
 Store login details in localhost.
-- Profile page - Where user can read profile details which will be fetched from Mongodb using localhost data.
+- **Profile page** - Where user can read profile details which will be fetched from Mongodb using localhost data.

 ## Prerequisites

 List any software, tools, or dependencies that users need to have installed before they can use your project.

 - PHP
 - MySQL
+- Mongodb
-- Web server (Apache)
+- Web server (Apache) [Xampp]
 - jQuery
 - Bootstrap
+- Redis

 ## Getting Started